Lembed/Stm32f429-discovery-uClinux-builder/README.md

 stm32f429-linux-builder
 ======================
-This is a simple tool designed to create a uClinux distribution for STM32f429 Discovery board from [STMicroelectronics](http://www.st.com/).
-STM32F429 MCU offers the performance of ARM Cortex M4 core (with floating point unit) running at 180 MHz while reaching reasonably lower static power consumption.
+This is a simple tool designed to create a uClinux distribution for STM32f429 Discovery board.
+STM32F429I offers the performance of ARM Cortex M4 core (with floating point unit) running at 180 MHz while reaching reasonably lower static power consumption.